roetske/code-snippets/README.md

 wifi sta => WiFi.STA.begin(); so important.<br>
 Code iom2021 while loop sta started also nice.<br>
 Code and docs are a big mystery at times.
 You depend on snippets and puzzle from your snippet.<br>
-versions of library change then you get into trouble, should be standard in snippets info versions libraries used.<br>
+Versions of library change then you get into trouble, should be standard in snippets info versions libraries used.<br>
 # 1.2 two way com OnDataRecv compile error with v3 esp now on arduino ide
 Onreceive compiler error when using snippets in v3 esp lib <br>
 In the older compiler it was formulated <br>